Human Impacts on Antarctica and Threats to the Environment - Tourism

 The passengers and crew spent about 4 hours drifting in the lifeboats before being rescued by other cruise ships in the area, about 15 hours after this the ship sank in around 1,500m (4,920 feet) of water.
 This despite the ship having an experienced captain and crew and having a double-reinforced hull to withstand submerged ice.

 The ship sank carrying approximately 178m3 of diesel, 24m3 of lube oil and 1,200 L of gasoline.
 A surface oil slick 1.5km long and covering 2.5km2 was reported by the Chilean Navy a few days afterwards which grew to about 5km2 though this represents only a few cubic meters of oil.
 Further slicks were seen in the days following implying there was a slow leak from one or more tanks.

 While the lower temperatures in the Antarctic mean that spills may persist longer than in warmer climates, it seems that the generally rougher seas help to disperse spills more quickly.
 The Explorer was well away from the nearest land, so the slick was dispersed before it came ashore.

-The factors of a relatively small ship, calm weather and sinking in deep water well away from land meant that this shipwreck was no-where near as damaging as it might have been for the people involved and also for the environment - these factors however were as much to do with luck as was the ship hitting an iceberg that holed her in the first place.
+The factors of a relatively small ship, calm weather and sinking in deep water well away from land meant that this shipwreck was no-where near as damaging as it might have been for the people involved and also for the environment - these factors however were as much to do with luck as was the ship hitting a piece of ice that holed her in the first place.